 OCS works with LCCC to offer a GED curriculum.
 The curriculum covers mathematics, science, social studies and language arts in order to prepare students to take the GED exam which, if passed, provides students with the equivalent of a high school diploma.
 The curriculum is also designed to help adult learners fill the gaps they may have experienced in their education whether they remained in school or not.

-For more information, please contact Colette Park, Program Coordinator: firstname.lastname@example.org.
+For more information, please contact Colette Park, Program Coordinator: firstname.lastname@example.org, or fill out the form below.